loopbackio/loopback.io/pages/en/lb2/Model-definition-JSON-file.md

 ## Validations

-{% include warning.html content="

-This is not yet implemented.
-You must currently validate in code; see [Validating model data](/doc/en/lb2/Validating-model-data.html).
+{% include warning.html content="This is not yet implemented.
+You must currently validate in code; see [Validating model data](Validating-model-data.html).
 " %}

 Specify constraints on data with `validations` properties.
 See also [Validatable class](https://docs.strongloop.com/display/TRASH/Validatable-class).